Kerry Carpenter Player Props: Tigers vs. Guardians

 Kerry Carpenter At The Plate

-- Carpenter has three doubles, two home runs and four walks while hitting .212.
+- Carpenter is hitting .212 with three doubles, two home runs and four walks.

-- In five of 10 games this season (50.0%), Carpenter has reached safely via hit, and that includes multiple hits twice.
+- In five of 10 games this year (50.0%), Carpenter has reached base safely via hit, and that includes multiple hits twice.

-- In 10 games played this season, he has gone deep in two of them.
+- In 10 games played this year, he has homered in two of them.

 - Carpenter has driven in a run in two games this year, with multiple runs batted in once.